aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/convert-geometry-to-editable/_index.md

 - **Read‑only safety** – original geometries remain immutable, preventing accidental changes.
 - **Straightforward syntax** – methods like `ToEditable()` and `AddPoint()` are intuitive for C# developers.
 - **Cross‑platform** – works on Windows, Linux, and macOS .NET runtimes.

+## When would you need to add point to a LineString?
+- **Updating road networks** after a new intersection is built.
+- **Correcting GPS traces** where a missing waypoint skews the route.
+- **Building custom paths** in a GIS application that lets users draw on the map interactively.
+- **Preparing data for spatial analysis** that requires a minimum vertex count.

 ## Prerequisites
 Before you start, make sure you have the following: